Formatting Image - Ignore Formatting Image - Ignore

 Formatting Image - Ignore

-English to German: Learn Common Phrases and Key Words in German
+English to German Common Phrases and Key Words

 This page contains a wide selection of common German phrases and key words which are essential to those learning to speak German.
 On this page you'll find a list of English to German translated words like Yes, No, Please, and Thank you, plus translated phrases like What is your name?, How are you?, and Can you speak slower?
 I don't speak German.

 There's plenty more, but I'm not going to list them all up here!
-Simply scroll down to see the full list and the accompanying translations.
+Simply scroll down to see the full list and the accompanying translations or use our quick links to skip straight to your preferred topic.
 I've attempted to put them into categories for organisational purposes.

 English to German Common Words and Phrases: